catid/XRmonitors/README.md

 Provides Virtual Monitors on Microsoft Windows 10 Mixed Reality Headsets such as the HP Reverb.

+Uses OpenXR: No need to install from a game store like Oculus/Steam.

 Key product features:

 - Is an essential add-on for the HP Reverb headset